Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

 \subsubsection{Absolute and Relative Risk}

 Another cautionary factor is that the development of EPV, as described in the technical section, involved using a pool of individuals who had already been identified by reports.
-Therefore, it reflects relative risk, \textit{of those reported, these are low-risk individuals}.
+Therefore, it reflects relative risk: \textit{of those reported}, these are low-risk individuals, as they have not been predicted to commit severe violence.
 Low-risk within that pool of individuals is higher risk than if you had a pool of all individuals.
 This is something known by the designers of course, it is not hidden, but given the way in which the tool has been introduced, it is not clear to the judiciary, who could easily correlate low-risk with an absolute, almost negligible risk.
-This might explain the extreme confusion felt by the judge.
-Low-risk, given it is from a narrow pool of people who have been reported to police in some way and under suspicion of violent conduct is not analogous to innocent/non-violent - but crucially may be interpreted in this way by judges using the tool.
+Low-risk, given it is from a narrow pool of people who have been reported to police in some way and under suspicion of violent conduct is not analogous to innocent/non-violent, but crucially may be interpreted in this way by judges using the tool.

-The corollary of this issue, is that if that other measure of performance, `area under the ROC curve' is cited as being close to 1 and therefore evidence of reliability for the judge, it is equally unhelpful.
-It measures performance on the relative risk, not the absolute risk, which is what judges are concerned with~\cite{GaraySuay2018}.